mfolkeseth/bikefeed/README.md

 Open on http://localhost:3000 in browser window.

-Feel free to turn off your internet for ten seconds to see the client fail and on again to see it recover.
+Feel free to turn off your internet connection for ten seconds to see the client fail and on again to see it recover.

 NOTE: It is preferred that you use an up to date browser as JavaScript does not contain any polyfills.